 Back when I used to go to Puerto Vallarta frequently, it was constant.
 I just learned to not make eye contact and not break my stride when I was walking.

-If you stop and talk, most likely they’ll offer you a freebie of some kind (show tickets, free dinner, etc) in exchange for coming to a “short” presentation.
-That presentation may well end up being 2 hours and will be a hard sell on trying to get you to buy a timeshare.
+If you stop and talk, most likely they’ll offer you a freebie of some kind (show tickets, free dinner, etc) in exchange for coming to a “short” sales presentation.
+That presentation may well end up being 2 hours and will be a hard sell using high-pressure sales tactics on trying to get you to buy a timeshare.

 What timeshares are NOT:

 - They are not considered personal real estate

 - They are not considered an investment